-The 2018 audit fees include the fees for the audit of our annual consolidated financial statements for the year 2018 and the review of the quarterly financial statements included in the Forms 10-Q filed by us and the interim reports to stockholders sent to stockholders during the year.
+The 2019 audit fees include the fees for the audit of our annual consolidated financial statements for the year 2019 and the review of the quarterly financial statements included in the Quarterly Reports on Form 10-Q filed by us and the interim reports to stockholders sent to stockholders during the year.
 Audit fees also include the separate entity audits of Oppenheimer & Co.
-Inc., Freedom Investments, Inc., Oppenheimer Europe Ltd., Oppenheimer Investments Asia Limited, and Oppenheimer Israel (OPCO) Ltd. During 2018, Deloitte & Touche LLP provided tax compliance services for us in the U.S., the U.K, Israel and Asia.
-In addition, during 2018 Deloitte & Touche LLP performed the audit services required for the production of SSAE 18 Reports for Oppenheimer & Co.
+Inc., Freedom Investments, Inc., Oppenheimer Europe Ltd., Oppenheimer Investments Asia Limited, and Oppenheimer Israel (OPCO) Ltd. During 2019, Deloitte & Touche LLP provided tax compliance services for us in the U.S., the U.K, Israel and Asia.
+In addition, during 2019 Deloitte & Touche LLP performed the audit services required for the production of SSAE 18 Reports for Oppenheimer & Co.
 Inc. Additionally, Deloitte & Touche LLP performed the mandated examinations as required by the SEC Investment Advisory Custody Rule.